eseyfert/mirai-designs-framework/modules/table/readme.md

 ### Pagination

-Pagination can be used to separate table data into multiple pages.
+Pagination can be used to separate table data into multiple pages.\
+Requires the `Select` module.

 ```html
 <div class="mdf-table">